petexander/rawg-game-release-pipeline/README.md

 # RAWG Game Release Pipeline

-Public-facing data engineering portfolio project that ingests game release data from the RAWG API, stores a point-in-time snapshot in DuckDB, models it with dbt, and publishes a readable release briefing as Markdown and CSV.
+Example end-to-end data engineering project that ingests game release data from the RAWG API, stores a point-in-time snapshot in DuckDB, models it with dbt, and publishes a readable release briefing as Markdown and CSV.

-The repo is optimized for a fast local demo.
+The repo is optimised for a fast local demo.
 Airflow is included as an optional orchestration showcase, not as the default way to run the project.

 ## What This Demonstrates